ZehsTeam/REPOLib/README.md

 https://github.com/ZehsTeam/REPOLib

 To set up the project, copy the `REPOLib.csproj.user.example` file to `REPOLib.csproj.user`.
 If needed, change the settings found in that file.

+## Bundle Loading

+REPOLib loads any bundles under the `plugins` folder with the `.repobundle` extension.
+These bundles are then scanned for `Mod` and `Content` assets, which allows codeless registration of features in tandem with [REPOLib-Sdk](https://github.com/Zehs/REPOLib-Sdk).

+REPOLib loads bundles asynchronously, which enables other mods to do their initialization while bundles are being read from disk, which in turn leads to shorter startup times.
+Hence, using the `.repobundle` system is the preferred way to use this library, even if you're already writing your own plugin code.

+> [!NOTE]
+> If you're writing a mod that interacts with modded content, remember that all REPOLib content may not be registered by game start because of async bundle loading.
+>
+> To work around this, either do your initialization at a later stage (for example when joining a lobby) or subscribe to the `REPOLib.BundleLoader.OnAllBundlesLoaded` event (however this requires a dependency on REPOLib).

 ## Developer Contact
 **Report bugs, suggest features, or provide feedback:**